Stratio/stratio-connector-elasticsearch/_doc/First Steps.md

   -------------------------------
 ```
 ## Delete ##
-For this examples we'll execute many delete instruction and we'll show the table evolution.
+For these examples we will execute many delete instructions and we will show the table evolution.

 ```